hasan-li/react-native-github-repos/README.md

 ## Application
 - App is scalable, in future you can add as many screens/components (and logic behind) as you want.
-- The picker for selecting number of rows per page looks ugly.
-I tried to use `react-native-material-dropdown`, but it had some deprecated lifestyle methods with warnings, so I went with standart `Picker` from react-native
-- I used redux-saga as middleware for handling API requests and logic behind (was using it with `reselect` lib, but removed it at some point due to unnecessity)
+- Redux-saga as middleware for handling API requests and logic behind (was using it with `reselect` lib, but removed it at some point due to unnecessity)
 - Most of the design elements are custom
 -